OneHourGameJam/OneHourGameJam/README.md

 # Overview of site structure, order of operations

 - The entry point for every page load (except the API) is through index.php.
 From there it passes through stages:
-  - Site code aggregation (Giving access to all php files which are needed)
+  - **Site code aggregation** (Giving access to all php files which are needed)
-    - php/site.php (includes all other required php files)
+    - php/site.php *includes all other required php files*
-    - php/global.php (defintes globally accessible variables)
+    - php/global.php *defintes globally accessible variables*
-    - php/dependencies.php (definies which pages exist, a user's required authorization level to access them (guest, user, admin), and which text rendering needs to happen for that page (so we don't render all jams when viewing themes)
+    - php/dependencies.php *definies which pages exist, a user's required authorization level to access them (guest, user, admin), and which text rendering needs to happen for that page (so we don't render all jams when viewing themes*
-  - Data retrieval (Data is copied from the database into PHP arrays)
+  - **Data retrieval** (Data is copied from the database into PHP arrays)
-    - php/init.php (retrieves almost all data from the database and puts it into "Data" objects (For example `$userData = new UserData();`, irrespective of if it's needed by the page to be rendered of not)
+    - php/init.php *retrieves almost all data from the database and puts it into "Data" objects (For example `$userData = new UserData();`, irrespective of if it's needed by the page to be rendered of not*
-    - php/models.php -> Each Data object contains a list of Models.
+    - php/models.php *Each Data object contains a list of Models.
 Each model corresponds to an entry.
-For example the `UserData` data object contains a list called `$UserModels` of `UserModel` objects, where each `UserModel` corresponds to a site user.
+For example the `UserData` data object contains a list called `$UserModels` of `UserModel` objects, where each `UserModel` corresponds to a site user.*
-  - Site Actions
+  - **Site Actions**
-    - php/actions.php -> If there is a pending site action (login, game submission, etc.) then we perform it at this stage.
+    - php/actions.php *If there is a pending site action (login, game submission, etc.) then we perform it at this stage.*
-    - php/actions/... -> The associated actions.php file is loaded and the action is performed (Site actions are configured in php/models/SiteActionModel.php)
+    - php/actions/... *The associated actions.php file is loaded and the action is performed (Site actions are configured in php/models/SiteActionModel.php)*
-    - After the action is performed, the page is redirected to the action's result's redirect URL, as configured in SiteActionModel.php.
-This page load stops here, and after the redirect happens, the process begins again from the top, this time without a pending site action.
+    - *After the action is performed, the page is redirected to the action's result's redirect URL, as configured in SiteActionModel.php.
+This page load stops here, and after the redirect happens, the process begins again from the top, this time without a pending site action.*
-  - Text Rendering
+  - **Text Rendering**
-    - php/init.php -> php/dependencies.php (Dependencies are retrieved from the list `$pageSettings`.
+    - php/init.php -> php/dependencies.php *Dependencies are retrieved from the list `$pageSettings`.
 These determine which bits of the rendered dictionary will be rendered, and to what level of detail (`Render Depth`).
 For example the main page needs each jam to also render the games in that jam, so the "main" page defines `"RenderJams" => RENDER_DEPTH_JAMS_GAMES,`, but the jams list page doesn't need games rendered, so it defines `"RenderAllJams" => RENDER_DEPTH_JAMS` which means that the games within each jam will not be rendered.
-The difference between `RenderJams` and `RenderAllJams` is not important for this example)
+The difference between `RenderJams` and `RenderAllJams` is not important for this example*
-    - php/presenter or RenderXYZ() functions -> All the required text rendering for a page happens next.
+    - php/presenter or RenderXYZ() functions *All the required text rendering for a page happens next.
 Data objects, Models and render depth information is supplied as requires.
-The goal is to move all RenderXYZ() functions (like `RenderUsers(..)`) to Presenters, like `AdminLogPresenter`
+The goal is to move all RenderXYZ() functions (like `RenderUsers(..)`) to Presenters, like `AdminLogPresenter`*
-    - php/page.php RenderPageSpecific(..) -> Some pages have something special about them, this is handled in a catch-all `RenderPageSpecific(..)` method.
+    - php/page.php RenderPageSpecific(..) *Some pages have something special about them, this is handled in a catch-all `RenderPageSpecific(..)` method.*
-  - Templates
+  - **Templates**
-    - index.php -> All rendered text can now be found in `$dictionary`.
+    - index.php *All rendered text can now be found in `$dictionary`.
 Some general purpose templates (called partials) are loaded along with the page template to be rendered.
-The fully rendered page is then printed.
+The fully rendered page is then printed.*
-    - template/... -> These mustache + html template files contain the structure and design of the page.
-See Mustache documentation for more detail on the {{XYZ}} tags, but they correspond to the structure of the contents of `$dictionary`, which was rendered into by the Text Rendering step.
+    - template/... *These mustache + html template files contain the structure and design of the page.
+See Mustache documentation for more detail on the {{XYZ}} tags, but they correspond to the structure of the contents of `$dictionary`, which was rendered into by the Text Rendering step.*